GSA-TTS/identity-dev-docs/_pages/registering-your-sp.md

   https://app.agency.gov/users/auth/saml/login
   ```

-- **Return to SP URL** * — The URL of the SP which Login.gov provides to users when they wish to go directly to the SP site or cancel out of authentication.
+- **Return to SP URL** * — The URL of the SP which login.gov provides to users when they wish to go directly to the SP site or cancel out of authentication.

   ```
   https://app.agency.gov